bjhess/what-i-learned/coders_at_work.md

 _Fran Allen_

-[Learn] about programming and [learn] about a new language by taking an existing progra and studying it... take a program from somebody that I knew was a great programmer and read it.
+[Learn] about programming and [learn] about a new language by taking an existing program and studying it... take a program from somebody that I knew was a great programmer and read it.
 [489]

 On hiring: If they don't get enthusiastic about something, they're not going to get charged up in a group.
 [500]